-The specification provides a coherent programme of study at RQF Levels 4 and 5 and opportunities for further progression and continuing professional development.
+The specification provides a coherent programme of study at RQF Level 3, with opportunities to progress to the Level 4 Certificate in Dance Teaching and then to the Level 5 Diploma in Dance Teaching Leadership and Management.
+These qualifications may lead to further progression and continuing professional development.
 Delivery is through a programme supported by mentors, a taught induction and distance teaching and learning.
 The learning modules have been developed to meet the needs of learners in various settings, they have built in learning progression and assessments.